How to Choose Different Options in Sync Settings from WooCommerce?

 So that whenever there is any update you will be notified on that particular email.

 4. Product Title Preference: There are two options for title preference.
 One option of these two should be selected for the product title.

 If you select the option “Default Product Title” then the Title will be fetched from the native field provided by WooCommerce.

-If you are not using SEO Plugin to add Titles then we recommend sticking to Default Title and including the Keywords or Phrases that are commonly used by users to search their products on Search Engine to your Product Titles.
+If you are not using SEO Plugin to add Titles then we recommend sticking to Default Title and including the Keywords or Phrases that are commonly used by users to search their products on Search Engines to your Product Titles.

 5. Product Description Preference: This option works the same as the product title option explained above.
-In “Default Product Description” you cover a lot of information about the product and when you select this option our plugin fetches description added in the native field of your WooCommerce store
+In “Default Product Description” you cover a lot of information about the product and when you select this option our plugin fetches the description added in the native field of your WooCommerce store